 - Function and responsibilities of the appraiser

-- Factors effecting the value of appraised assets
+- Factors affecting the value of appraised assets

 - Personal property identification and valuation